 The concept underpinning the project is that long-term conservation of contemporary cultural heritage can only be based on an in-depth comprehension of the degradation mechanisms that affect art materials, in line with the call topic scope.
-Our experience shows that the physico-chemical compatibility of restoration materials with the original art materials, is a fundamental requirement to minimize the risks of unpredictable side effects [P. Baglioni, D. Chelazzi eds.; Nanoscience for the conservation of works of art, RSC Publishing, London, 2013; p.
-49-76 [and references therein]].
+Our experience shows that the physico-chemical compatibility of restoration materials with the original art materials, is a fundamental requirement to minimize the risks of unpredictable side effects.

-The main conservation challenges that will be addressed in the project are:
+The main conservation challenges that were addressed in the project are:

 Conservation challenge 1 - Cleaning of contemporary painted and plastic surfaces (CC1)

 Conservation challenge 2 - Stabilization of canvases and painted layers in contemporary art (CC2)

 Conservation challenge 3 - Removal of unwanted modern materials (CC3)